 Determine who owns the product submission process and is responsible for either maintaining your brand’s product feed or managing manual submissions, revisions, and resubmissions.

-Use high-quality product photos and descriptive text to feature each product in the best light possible.
+Use high-quality product photos and a robust product description to feature each product in the best light possible.
 Think of the searcher’s needs and what they might like to know to entice them to take the next step.
 Do your photos and copy provide that?

-Need support with or have questions on the Google My Business product approval process or getting started with adding GMB products to your listing?
+Need support with or have questions on the GBP product approval process or how to start adding GBP products to your listing?
 Our team is here to support you.